iitbmartian/erc_ws/README.md

 ## Contents

 - **RTAB-Map**: 3D mapping with LiDAR and cameras
-- **Nav2**: Fast and safe navigation using ROS 2 navigation stack
+- **Nav2**: Fast and safe navigation using ROS2 navigation stack
 - **Explore Lite**: Custom implementation for autonomous exploration with boundary logic
 - **ArUco Localization Node**: Detects ArUco tags to set virtual map boundaries
-- **Map Saver Node**: Saves generated maps for later use
+- **Map Saver Node**: Saves generated maps along with the path taken by the robot
-- **Plotter and ArUco Python Nodes**: Utility nodes for visualization and marker-based localization

 ---

 ## Quickstart Instructions